 The advice is also to not rush to submit your tax return, particularly if you received income from multiple sources.
 “By lodging in early July, you are doubling your chances of having your tax return flagged as incorrect by the ATO.”

-As the ATO intensifies its focus on rental property deductions, work-related expenses, and undeclared income from the sharing economy, it is more important than ever for taxpayers to be diligent and compliant.
-By understanding these key areas and maintaining accurate records, taxpayers can navigate their obligations confidently and avoid the risk of audits and penalties.
-If in doubt, seeking professional advice from the tax experts at MGI can provide the necessary guidance to ensure compliance and peace of mind in the 2024 tax year.
+As the ATO intensifies its focus on rental property deductions, work-related expenses, cryptocurrency and undeclared income from the sharing economy, it is more important than ever for taxpayers to be diligent and compliant.
+By understanding the ATO focus areas and maintaining accurate records, taxpayers can navigate their obligations confidently and avoid the risk of audits and penalties.
+If in doubt, seeking professional advice from the tax experts at MGI can provide the necessary guidance to ensure compliance and peace of mind in the 2025 tax year.

 Check out our recent blog on Personal Services Income (PSI) to ensure that you are categorising your business and services correctly.